-The District entered into multiple agreements to lease postage machines for three to four years, beginning August 1, 2019.
+The District entered into multiple agreements to lease postage machines for three to four years, with the earliest beginning August 1, 2019.
 Under the terms of the lease, the District pays monthly payments of \$1,672, which amounted to total principal and interest costs of \$20,061.
 The annual interest rate charged on the leases ranges from 0.00% and 1.61%.
-At June 30, 2023, the District has recognized a right to use asset of \$36,451 net of accumulated amortization and a lease liability of \$23,355 related to this agreement.
-During the fiscal year, the District recorded \$12,927 in amortization expense and \$449 in interest expense for the right to use of the copiers.
+At June 30, 2024, the District has recognized a right to use leased asset of \$23,524 net of accumulated amortization and a lease liability of \$3,466 related to this agreement.
+During the fiscal year, the District recorded \$12,927 in amortization expense and \$172 in interest expense for the right to use of the copiers.